2018 Election Process for the Board of Commissioners

 All Board members are encouraged to attend related sport management conferences and meetings where possible and act as “goodwill ambassadors” for the organization by interacting in a positive way with supporters, members and other sport management professionals.
 All Board members are encouraged to actively support the goals of academic accreditation as well as the goals of the COSMA and to foster an environment of increasing professionalism on the Board.

 Board members are expected to support COSMA by maintaining their membership (individual or program) throughout their service as a Board Member.
 This does not apply to any Public Board Members.
-Board Members must be able to attend and participate in the routinely scheduled conference calls as well as two in-person meetings per year, held in February and September.
-Board members are covered by an Operating Guide.
+Board Members must be able to attend and participate in the routinely scheduled conference calls as well as in-person meeting(s) per year, held in February (both Boards) and September (only the BOC).
+All costs are covered by COSMA, including travel, hotel, food and miscellaneous expenses.
+Board members are covered by an Operating Guide (see pages 4-6 of this document).
 Board members must disclose any conflicts of interest upon installation and annually.